Rome: An ancient city with a modern twist.

 Whether you spend your time sightseeing or watching the world go by in a pretty outdoor cafe, it will be your turn to feature in your very own Roman Holiday.

-Rome is a romantic place for honey-moon, favorite holiday destination, and city of fashion.
+Rome is a romantic place for a honeymoon, a favorite holiday destination, and a city of fashion.

 :: Sustainable tourism in Rome ::

-We, people engaged in Rome.info travel pages believe that one should treasure this opportunity and blessing of travel which is given, and treat it with respect and kindness.
-A visitor should be lovingly committed to making a low impact on the local culture and environment, protecting privacy and space in life of locals, and reward an invitation to their lives with gratitude and frolic.
+We, people engaged in Rome.info travel pages, believe that one should treasure this opportunity and blessing of travel which is given and treat it with respect and kindness.
+A visitor should be lovingly committed to making a low impact on the local culture and environment, protecting privacy and space in the life of locals, and rewarding an invitation to their lives with gratitude and frolic.
 Sharing inspiration.
-While people like us on the other side are trying to help to ensure that development is a positive experience for local people; companies; and tourists themselves.
+While people like us, on the other side, are trying to help to ensure that development is a positive experience for local people, companies, and tourists themselves.

-Sustainable tourism is regarded as responsible behavior and visitors to our pages are invited to embrace this attitude when travelling in Rome.
-It is more than a form of tourism as it represents human approach to engaging with cultures, local magic, be there as a human being – tourist, a business, locals at a destination or any other tourism stakeholder.
+Sustainable tourism is regarded as responsible behavior, and visitors to our pages are invited to embrace this attitude when travelling in Rome.
+It is more than a form of tourism as it represents a human approach to engaging with cultures, local magic, be there as a human being – tourist, a business, locals at a destination, or any other tourism stakeholder.